 Ruth K. Oniang'o was formerly Professor of Food Science and Nutrition at Jomo Kenyatta University of Agriculture and Technology, Nairobi, Kenya, and is adjunct Professor of Nutrition at Tufts University, USA.
-She is also Founder and Executive Director of the Rural Outreach Program Kenya, as well as Founder and Editor-in-Chief of the African Journal of Food, Agriculture, Nutrition and Development (AJFAND).
+She is also Founder and Executive Director of the Rural

+Outreach Program Kenya, as well as Founder and Editor-in-Chief of the African Journal of Food, Agriculture, Nutrition and Development (AJFAND).

+She has steered the development of nutrition policies across Africa and advocated for healthy diets globally.
+She has special focus on maternal and child nutrition.
 Ruth K. Oniang'o is a former Member of Parliament in Kenya and she works in rural developments focused on women smallholder farmers, and the youth.

-Furthermore, she chairs the Boards of the Sasakawa Africa Association (SAA) and the Sasakawa Africa Fund for Extension Education (SAFE).
+Furthermore, she chairs the Board of the Sasakawa Africa Association (SAA).
 Other engagements include being a Board member of the USTADI Foundation, Kenya, and a Trustee of the Board of CABI Centre for Agriculture and Biosciences International.